 Ocean View Elementary students most at-risk of falling behind in math or reading have come to depend on East Beach Buddies: a group of caring, dependable adults who mentor to students.
 Buddies will again be allowed in-school with the same COVD-safe protocols adopted by students, teachers and staff.

-The Institute also invests in multiple books, math supplies or materials for nearly 40 Ocean View Elementary students participating in the East Beach Buddies math and reading programs.
+A group of about 30 of these Ocean View adult neighbor-mentors, largely from the East Beach neighborhood, work with kindergarten-to-third-grade students to help them to better understand basic arithmetic skills or to spark an interest in reading.
+The Institute also continues to invest in multiple books, math supplies or materials for nearly 40 Ocean View Elementary students participating in the East Beach Buddies math and reading programs.

 Since Norfolk libraries were closed because of COVID or are now open with limited hours, many Ocean View families continue to have less opportunity to borrow and bring a book home.
 East Beach Buddies enlisted the help of an East Beach neighbor to build a Little Free Library stand erected in Ocean View in July 2021.
 Institute funding also will help keep new books coming to the Little Free Library.

 "Books provide not only a source of information and education, they are a tremendous source of comfort especially to those who need a getaway from the stress of life," says Mary Ann Fussell, East Beach Buddies' long-time coordinator.
 "A good book is a comfort in helping to bolster our mental health."